 Parametric 3D modeling offers several significant advantages over traditional 2D drawings:

 Over the last decade, the furniture and millwork industry has been adopting the virtues of technology.
-A significant advancement has been ushered in by digitization, 3D modeling, and photorealistic rendering.
-The ability of designers to create life-like prototypes that potential buyers can visualize inside their own houses has allowed them to attract more buyers, investors, and create a brand name for their company.
+Significant advancements have been ushered in by digitization, 3D modeling, and photorealistic 3D rendering.
+The ability of designers to create life-like prototypes that potential buyers can visualize inside their own houses has allowed them to attract more buyers and, investors, and to create a brand name for their company.

 Let’s look at some benefits of using 3D parametric furniture modeling:

-Parametric modeling creates flexible and dynamic renders that can adjust model parameters on a need to need basis, keeping the basic design consistent throughout the model.
-This is essential for furniture manufacturers since they need to replicate the same layout for different sizes or create more variations for one product line.
+Parametric modeling creates flexible and dynamic renders that can adjust model parameters on a need-to-need basis, keeping the basic design consistent throughout the model.
+This is essential for furniture manufacturers since they need to replicate the same layout for different sizes or create variations for one product line.